framessh/embedder/readme.md

 As per the frame spec, the client/host is expected to send an action to the frame when a transaction is sent to the chain.
 With frame embedder, when a "Frame Transaction" event is emitted, the host is expected to handle the transaction.
 Once the transaction is sent to the chain the host can invoke a **performAction** call to window.frameEmbedder, for example:

 ```
+  // See the demo on how to capture the frame events
   const frameEventCaptured = frameEvent;

   // Get the frame id